quietboil/sibyl/README.md

 # Sibyl

-Sibyl is an [OCI][1]-based driver for Rust applications to interface with Oracle databases.
+Sibyl is an [OCI][1]-based interface between Rust applications and Oracle databases.

 ## Example